 I used to use this myself, and the plugin author is someone I am familiar with.
 Stephan Cronin did a very good job of this one, but it appears that it has not been kept up-to-date.
 Right now the WordPress notice is that this plugin has not been updated for the last 3 versions of WordPress.

 This plugin hasn’t been tested with the latest 3 major releases of WordPress.
 It may no longer be maintained or supported and may have compatibility issues when used with more recent versions of WordPress.

 The Remove Widget Titles plugin will hide widget titles by typing an exclamation mark at the beginning of your title.
-This keeps your title visible in the back-end but hides it on the front-end.
+This keeps your title visible in the back end but hides it on the front end.

 Widget Options is a plugin that I use for Rough Pixels.
 It’s comprehensive with a ton of options and tools, but the only big issue I have with it is that it’s too much.
-The bonus with this plugin though is that not only can you show or hide widgets on select pages, you also get a setting to hide widget titles!
+The bonus with this plugin though is that not only can you show or hide widgets on select pages, but you also get a setting to hide widget titles!

 I won’t go into the other options it offers you, but it does have the ability to hide widget titles.

 Unfortunately, you do not have a lot of options available to you.
 It still drives me crazy to wonder what is the matter with the core development team over at WordPress.
 This should be a core feature to simply add a checkbox on every widget for hiding titles on widgets.

 If you have any other methods to hide widget titles, I would love to hear about them in the comments below.